Why do you still have acne when you’re doing everything right?

 So what you can do?

-Try to go a bit- cold turkey.
+Try to go a bit – cold turkey.
+(I discuss how to wash your face with acne here).
 Now, as I recommend that, I remember that if someone asked me to just “chill” on the products I was using, I would have wanted to kill them.
 So I get it, but why don’t we just give it a try for a little bit?

 If I had to recommend a routine- just anything- I would recommend you use a mild soap at night, followed by an oil free moisturizer before bed.
-Dats it y’all.
+(Check out another post on the best oils for acne prone skin here for some more inspiration.)

 What to do now?